Racial justice is at the forefront of all of our work at the YWCA

 YWCA’s programs are designed to address inequities, gaps, and disparities created by institutional and structural racism.
 Through our policies, practices, and values we strive to promote equity, inclusion, and diversity at the YWCA and throughout our community.
 We also support local, state, and national initiatives that contribute to the elimination of racism.

-Our annual campaign to bring awareness to the negative impacts of racism and build community with others working for racial justice.
+Previously Stand Against Racism, this campaign brings awareness to the negative impacts of racism & builds community while working for racial justice.

 YWCAs of North Carolina